vanhoesenj/CartoDB-SQL/README.md

 # **Getting Started With PostGIS**

-The best starting out' reference I used was "[PostGIS in Action](https://www.manning.com/books/postgis-in-action-second-edition)" by Obe and Hsu.
+The best ''starting out' reference I used was "[PostGIS in Action](https://www.manning.com/books/postgis-in-action-second-edition)" by Obe and Hsu.
 However these are few other resources on my radar:

 * This DZone [Reference Card #190](https://dzone.com/refcardz/essential-postgis) serves as a nice quick reference.
 You can download the PDF and tape it on your desk!
 Or not...
 * [Boundless](http://workshops.boundlessgeo.com/postgis-intro/) offers a nice tutorial complete with data. ***Note**: the advantage of using CartoDB is you don't need to install PostgreSQL & PostGIS on your own machine.*